Krakkerz/Optimaxx-Backend/SPRINT.md

 We will try to finish the implementation of the movie overview and reservation

 We want to get the following done in this sprint:
+- [] reservations fully done from back to frontend
+- [] reservations tested

+Who did what in this sprint:
+- Mark
+  - fixed recurring database issue (finally)
+  - Made home page on frontend
+- Simon
+  -
+- Frederik
+  -
+- Malthe
+  -